 A connection via Microsoft Azure is the most complex to setup, but won't have the limitations of Google Sheets or Excel.
 Like the R option, Azure involves API queries which provide access to encrypted data.
 Microsoft Azure service has usage fees, proportional to usage.
 Think of Azure as a long-term organizational solution for warehousing data.

 There are four options that we have documented for integrating with Power BI.
-Click here to view part two of this guide on integration using Google Sheets.
+Click here to view part two of this guide on publishing data directly to Power BI.

 Do you have thoughts on this support article?
 We'd love to hear them!
 Feel free to fill out this feedback form.